Japanese graphic designer based in Bangkok and Osaka, behind the flyer and vinyl cover of interesting experimental electronic music artist

 Edited by Tommy Hanson

 QOTAROO, is a Graphic Designer who lives in Bangkok and Osaka.
-He began his activities as a HOUSE MUSIC DJ when he was teenager.
-After being surprised by the legendary party "FLOWER OF LIFE" (at MACAO, Misono Building) in Osaka in 2002.
+He began his activities as a HOUSE MUSIC DJ when he was a teenager.
+After being influenced by the style and spirit of the legendary party "FLOWER OF LIFE" (at MACAO, Misono Building) in Osaka in 2002.
 He started organizing parties and flyer designs in 2003 triggered by his participation in "Burning Man".
-Also, was the booking manager for CLUB ZING (Osaka) organizing a number of parties and introduce important talents (DJs, musicians) locally and abroad.
+Also, he was the booking manager for CLUB ZING (Osaka) organizing a number of parties and introduce important talents (DJs, musicians) locally and abroad.
 His new party "POWWOW" was launched in 2008 with DJ CMT, DJ DNT, YAMACHANG (Lighting), and KABAMIX (Sound Engineer), and has been held in various parts of Japan.

 As a designer, he produced artwork and designs of various styles and techniques, such as providing PARTY FLYER / CD & VINYL jackets / advertising / WEB / apparel brands, all over Japan.
-In addition to graphic work, he also produced streaming music programs that air only on new moons and full moons, launched the cultural content / magazine "MAZIRU" from Bangkok, creates graphic designs for music events, and joined members of the mixed media production "COSMIC LAB" in Osaka from 2016-2018.
+In addition to graphic work, he also produced "Moon TV", a streaming music program that air only on new moons and full moons, co-launched the cultural content/magazine "MAZIRU" from Bangkok, creates graphic designs for music events, and joined members of the mixed media production "COSMIC LAB" in Osaka from 2016-2018.

-His works included flyer for notable Parties, artists & DJ such as the latest one, "serenitatem"'s world premiere live in Osaka, album released form RVNG intl by Visible Cloaks, corroborated with Yoshio Ojima & Satsuki Shibano.
-Also, Idjut Boys, Laraaji, Gigi Masin, Paradise Bangkok, Maft Sai, DUBWAY, Giant Swing, Low-end Theory, DJ Harvey, Oneohtrix Point Never, Dublab (Japan), etc.
+His works included flyer for notable Parties, artists & DJ such as Visible Cloaks with Yoshio Ojima & Satsuki Shibano (RVNG INTL), Idjut Boys, Laraaji, Gigi Masin, Paradise Bangkok, Maft Sai, DUBWAY, Giant Swing, Low-end Theory, DJ Harvey, Oneohtrix Point Never, Dublab (Japan), etc.

 Laraaji - Osaka, Japan Tour (16/09/2018)